 The problem with Bluetooth Classic tracking

-Using Bluetooth Classic in room-assistant has a number of major drawbacks.
-Because Bluetooth Classic uses the same 2.4 GHz band as Wi-Fi and Zigbee it can have a negative impact on both networks.
+Using Bluetooth Classic in room-assistant has several major drawbacks.
+Because Bluetooth Classic uses the same 2.4 GHz band as Wi-Fi and Zigbee, it can have a negative impact on both networks.
 To minimize the interference, Bluetooth Classic has a relatively slow refresh rate of up to six seconds.